-Then use the bottle/s to collect water samples and fill out the ‘Courier Pick Up Request’ form and send it back to us via email/fax.
-Place the bottle/s and form in the supplied bag and we will arrange and pay for the courier to collect the bag from you and deliver the samples to our laboratory for analysis.
+Decide what day you are going to fill the bottles, call AquaCert at least 24 hours before so we can book the courier.
+Then use the bottle/s to collect water samples and fill out the ‘Courier Pick Up Request’ form.
+Place the bottle/s and form in the supplied bag ready for the courier to collect the bag from you and deliver the samples to our laboratory for analysis.

 If the analysed results come out as positive, we will provide you with instructions on what actions need to be taken to control the spread of the bacteria.

 Depending on your needs, the legionella results certificate can be sent directly to your test address or if you prefer a head office address.

 We will keep the result information in our database for future reference so you can request copies at any time.